egel/tmux-gruvbox/docs/migration-guide-from-v1-to-v2.md

 | :----: | :-------: |
 | `dark` | `dark256` |

 Continuing topic of introducing 16-bit colors, we have make slight change in fallback theme name.
 We love idea adding new colors to our theme, although during those changes we cannot forget about users whose terminals might not support more then basic 256 colors.
 Therefore the fallback theme name also has to be adapted and in v2 it's `dark256`.

 ## FAQ

-### Plugin not upgrading automaticaly with tmux update
+### Plugin not upgrading automatically with tmux update

 Error ([source](https://github.com/egel/tmux-gruvbox/issues/21#issuecomment-2373794273)):